|Year:||16th at MIT|

-With a coaching resume covering two decades and many age groups, Jerry Mulloy is entering the 13th year at MIT.
+With a coaching resume covering two decades and many age groups, Jerry Mulloy is entering the 16th year at MIT in 2017-18.
 The head coach of the Engineers for 10 years, he moved into an assistant's role in 2011-12 when his daughter, Melissa, took over the program as head coach.
 He originally was a volunteer coach during the 1998-99 season.
 If the adage that experience makes the best teacher is true, Mulloy must be one heck of a student.
 His wealth of experience makes him a perfect match to coach the MIT rifle team.

 Mulloy's shooting certifications and credentials could wallpaper an office.
 On a state-wide basis, he has a Massachusetts Class A License to carry firearms and is a certified firearms instructor by the Massachusetts State Police.
 The National Rifle Association has certified him as both a Rifle Instructor and an International Smallbore and Air Rifle Coach.
 USA Shooting (the national governing body for the Olympic sport of shooting) has certified Mulloy as an International Advanced Shooting Coach.
 He has also completed the Coaching Principles 1 course offered by the American Sport Education Program.